 How Three Northern California Newspapers Cut Time Requirements, Costs with the Community Newspaper Audit Program

-The Merced Sun-Star, Chowchilla News and Los Banos Enterprise joined ABC’s Community Newspaper Audit service when it launched in 2010.
+The Merced Sun-Star, Chowchilla News and Los Banos Enterprise joined AAM’s Community Newspaper Audit service when it launched in 2010.
 Maggie Divird, who manages circulation for all three newspapers, explains why.

 The Merced Sun-Star is a daily paper with circulation of approximately 15,000, and nearby weeklies Los Banos Enterprise and Chowchilla News have circulations of approximately 3,500 and 1,600, respectively.
 All cover areas of northern California and are owned by The McClatchy Company.